-Comment: The Audit & Evaluation Strategy continues to support development of the database to enable performance reporting by the Foundation.
+Comment: The Audit & Evaluation Strategy, along with the supporting database, continues to enable performance reporting by the Foundation.
 The Strategy guides development of all funding agreements with ultimate recipients, to ensure reporting of project data and information that will contribute to the database.